 When active treatment was complete, I felt de-railed and abandoned after the tight regime and monitoring of chemotherapy.
 It was like feeling around in a dark room for something familiar to grab hold of.
 This was the inertia period.
 The aftershock recovery took as long as the treatment.
 I felt displaced about where I belonged for reporting any health concerns: am I still a cancer patient or do I see my GP?
-In full acknowledgement of my risks and anxieties, I agreed a 2 week rule with my GP for reporting concerns.
-If I develop anything which I am concerned about (general aches and pains) I agreed to observe for 2 weeks to see whether it goes away, gets worse or stays the same before consulting my GP.
+In full acknowledgement of my risks and anxieties, I agreed a 2-3 week rule with my GP for reporting concerns (I think this protocol has now become the norm).
+If I became concerned about any general aches and pains, I agreed to observe for 2 weeks to see whether it goes away, gets worse or stays the same before consulting my GP.
 I found having this rule helped me to manage my self confidence with trusting my body again after it had let me down so badly.
 I also accepted complimentary therapy sessions and clinical psychology to help me to relax and manage my thoughts and anxieties.
 I strongly recommend this.
 Having cancer is like having a stalker.
 It appeared from nowhere, tried to kill you for no apparent reason and you’re afraid that it’s still out there waiting for you to drop your guard.
 Paranoia is the new fragrance, utterly seductive with delicate hints of over-reacting.

 It is a sad truth that we have found ourselves here in the world of breast cancer and one of the hardest things to cope with is not knowing what caused it because if you don’t know what caused it you don’t know if you can prevent it from coming back.
 I don’t feel I did anything wrong in any self-loathing fashion but I feel that I may have a sensitivity which needs to be addressed: OESTROGEN (or ESTROGEN if you’re from the USA!).
-This news article from the NHS attempts to give some pointers but states “the body of evidence about proven methods of reducing risk is relatively small”.
-I’m didn’t want to take any chances so I made adjustments based on the latest research which I trawled the internet for.
+I didn’t want to take any chances so I made adjustments based on the latest research which I trawled the internet for.
 As it turned out I made the best decision opting for a healthy lifestyle after cancer.
 The evidence has been mounting that this not only reduces recurrence risk but also lymphedema risk, drug side effects, menopausal symptoms and improves energy levels.
 No guarantees that you’re cancer is not coming back but enough positive pointers for me to jump onboard anyhow!

 I overhauled my life from the nine steps in the Radical Remission book by Dr Kelly A Turner and strongly recommend this.
 My big “GoTo” references are: Jane McLelland “How to Starve Cancer” for mapping metabolism and Dr Kristi Funk “Breasts – The Owners Manual” for general breast related health.

 It’s important that you decide what changes you want to make and be satisfied that you have done enough and then get on with living again.
-A new report launched from World Cancer Research Fund (WCRF)confirms this research: breast-cancer-report-2017 and here is their advice for breast cancer survivors.
+A report from World Cancer Research Fund (WCRF) confirms this research and here is their advice for breast cancer survivors.
 There are a number of health tools on their website which you can use to do a self-assessment: https://www.wcrf-uk.org/uk/here-help/health-tools

 I realised the importance of getting closer to nature for relaxation and continue to keep this a priority, going for regular country walks and observing nature through photography.
 I refound my love of art and in 2020 launched my Thoughtful Bugs range and published a book to help others going through breast cancer.
-I’ve built exercise into my daily routine by walking daily (taking the bus to work and this forces me to walk more).
-If you have to take the car to work you can always park further away from the building to push yourself to walk more.
+I’ve built exercise into my daily routine by walking daily.
+If you take the car to work you can always park further away from the building to push yourself to walk more.
 I’ve moved away from chemicals more and continue to replace household products with natural products.
-I have a sports bottle with a carbon filter so I can have filtered water wherever I go.

 I joined a clinical trial and the good thing about clinical trials is the extra monitoring you receive as well as putting something back into the breast cancer movement for the future.
 You need to start thinking about clinical trials before you finish treatment and can discuss this with your oncologist.
 If there are no suitable clinical trials available at your hospital you can search for one elsewhere but will need to be referred to it from your oncologist.